No sales are currently scheduled.

 Deals with the collector's duty to notify lienholders and interested parties about the sheriff's sale, including the date, time, and place of the sale, and the option to redeem the property.

-Specifies that the purchaser at a sheriff's sale must pay cash immediately for the property, including all taxes and costs.
+Specifies that the purchaser at a sheriff's sale must pay immediately for the property by cashier's check, including all taxes and costs.

 Concerns the confirmation of sheriff's sales by the court.
 It requires a hearing to confirm the sale and ensure an adequate consideration was paid for the property.